TART-MSU/HyperQB/README_AE.md

         The script ```run_demo.sh``` contains more examples such that the reviewer can simply uncommand any case and execute it.

 ## Additional Information on Displayed Outputs
-We add a remark that, the "SAT/UNSAT" outcome displayed from HyperQB, AutoHyper, and AutoHyperQ, might not be same.
-This is because, HyperQB provides `-find` and `-bughunt` which checks `original` and `negated` formula, respectively (which hunting the negation is the core idea of BMC).
-However, AutoHyper and AutpHyperQ always check `original` formula.

-We provide a quick lookup table for output conformance checking: option      HyperQB     AutoHyper       AutoHyperQ -find       SAT         SAT             SAT
--find       UNSAT       UNSAT           UNSAT
--bughunt    SAT         UNSAT           UNSAT
--bughunt    UNSAT       SAT             SAT

 For fair comparison, we also make sure the models used by other tools are the same (all in NuSMV format).
 The only difference is to use different .hq formula since